ccao-data/data-architecture/dbt/README.md

       is necessary due to the fact that Jinja variable substitution is not available in dbt `meta` attributes

-The above configs will instruct the `test-dbt-models` workflow to send a notification for any failures to the subscribers of the SNS topic you configured.
+The above steps will configure the `test-dbt-models` workflow to send a notification containing any rows that failed your test to the subscribers of the SNS topic.
 This will happen any time the `test-dbt-models` workflow runs with the `send_test_failure_notifications` variable set to `true`.
+If more than one test is configured to notify a given SNS topic, then the workflow will group all of those tests into one email to that topic.

 For an example of a test that is configured for email notifications, see `iasworld_pardat_spot_is_null`.

 #### Ignoring known failures for a failing test

-Sometimes a stakeholder will be aware of a set of rows that are failing a test, but for whatever reason they can't take action on those rows.
+Sometimes a stakeholder will be aware that a set of rows is failing a test, but for whatever reason they can't take action on those rows.
 In these cases, they may ask you to ignore this set of known failures when generating the result set for a failing test.